• Skip to main content

 How to Get There?

-Galata Tower offers visitors unquestionably one of the most beautiful panoramic views in Istanbul.
+Galata Tower is a historical landmark offering the most beautiful panoramic view of Istanbul.

 Galata Tower is located in Beyoglu, one of the most central districts of Istanbul.
 You can walk to the tower from popular places such as Taksim Square, Istiklal Street and Karakoy.